top of page

 Stuck in the Cocoon

 As difficult as it is to enter the cocoon, it is often more difficult to leave it.
 Leaving the cocoon means leaving behind the person you learned to be to cope with your childhood and fit into your environment.
 A transformed you is what emerges from the cocoon.
-Leaving a career or a spouse or moving to a new city does not amount to self-transformation.
+Leaving a career or a spouse or moving to a new city does not, itself, amount to self-transformation.
 Changing outer circumstances can be an important part of answering the call (or it can be an attempt to escape the call), but transformation is ultimately an inside-out process.
 The caterpillar does not get fitted with wings and painted with colours.
 It gets broken down and transformed into something new.

 It’s worth reading about the full process of transformation for a caterpillar as it is richly symbolic.
 Here is a taste: “First, the caterpillar digests itself, releasing enzymes to dissolve all of its tissues.
 If you were to cut open a cocoon or chrysalis at just the right time, caterpillar soup would ooze out.
 But the contents of the pupa are not entirely an amorphous mess.
 Certain highly organized groups of cells known as imaginal discs survive the digestive process.”
 Read the full article here.
 Similarly, our inner work breaks down our false ego and limiting beliefs, but the soul and the parts of the ego that are needed to express the transformed self remain.